 - If Form 5500 must be filed, be sure to complete all components accurately and file before the required deadline.

 - Establish written procedures for disputes and claims resolution.

-*It is estimated that over 80% of groups under 100 employees do not currently have an ERISA Wrap Summary Plan Document and are out of compliance with the Department of Labor.
-If your company falls into this category, please contact us so may assist you with implementing this very important series of documents.
+*If your company does not currently have an ERISA Wrap Summary Plan Document then you are out of compliance with the Department of Labor which is a fineable offense.
+Please contact us so we may assist you with implementing this very important series of documents.